How to Make a DIY Glory Hole (What Actually Works)

 Why purpose-built setups exist

+Most room dividers top out around 5 ft 9 in, and even with good placement and reinforcement, that height cap doesn’t change.
 Ours are designed to work comfortably for users up to 6 ft 3 in, with proper height, coverage, and reinforcement built in from the start.
 Some recommended versions can be found here on Amazon.

 Prefer a wooden set up instead?
 Here’s how to make that happen.